A theoretical model for power generation via liquid crystal elastomers: Introduction

 To end the use of fossil fuels, more materials that enable green energy production and conversion processes are sought and developed \cite{Gallo:2016:etal,Renewables:2022}.
 In particular, flexible energy harvesters made of rubber-like materials demonstrate great potential for generating low carbon renewable energy in emerging technologies \cite{Lu:2020:etal,Moretti:2020:etal}.

 This paper considers a liquid crystal elastomer (LCE) incorporated in a theoretical charge pump electrical circuit.
 Charge pumps are convenient and economical devices that use capacitors to generate higher voltages from a lower voltage supplied by a source battery.
 The simplest capacitor consists of two parallel plate electrical conductors separated by air or an insulating material known as the dielectric.
 The plates are connected to two terminals, which can be wired into an electric circuit.
-When the performance of a capacitor changes by altering the distance between plates or the amount of plate surface area, a variable capacitor is obtained.
+When the performance of a capacitor changes by altering the distance between plates or the amount of plate surface area, a variable capacitor is achieved.

-LCEs are top candidates for dielectric material because they are capable of large strain deformations which are reversible and repeatable under external stimuli, such as heat or light \cite{deJeu:2012,Warner:2007:WT}.
+LCEs are top candidates for dielectric material because they are capable of large strain deformations which are reversible and repeatable under natural stimuli like heat and light \cite{deJeu:2012,Warner:2007:WT}.
 This is due to their unique molecular architecture combining the flexibility of polymeric networks with liquid crystal self-organisation \cite{deGennes:1993:dGP}.
-A capacitor with LCE dielectric between two compliant electrodes is presented schematically in Figure~\ref{NLC:fig:capacitor}.
-An example of LCE nematic-isotropic phase transition under thermal stimuli is depicted in Figure~\ref{NLC:fig:nemiso}.
+In Figure~\ref{NLC:fig:capacitor}, a capacitor with LCE dielectric between two compliant electrodes is presented schematically.
+Figure~\ref{NLC:fig:nemiso} depicts the LCE nematic-isotropic phase transition under thermal stimuli.
 Light-induced shape changes for LCEs containing photoisomerizing dye molecules can be represented in a similar manner.

-In \cite{Hiscock:2011:HWPM}, a hypothetical charge pump which converts solar heat into DC electricity was proposed where the LCE was described by the neoclassical model \cite{Bladon:1994:BTW,Warner:1988:WGV,Warner:1991:WW}.
+A hypothetical charge pump which converts solar heat into DC electricity was proposed in \cite{Hiscock:2011:HWPM}.
+In that study, the LCE was described by the neoclassical model \cite{Bladon:1994:BTW,Warner:1988:WGV,Warner:1991:WW} and elastic and thermal responses were decoupled to make the theoretical model analytically tractable.